tarantool/tt/README.md

 will show suitable apps, in case of the pattern doesn't contain delimiter `:`, and suitable instances otherwise.

+For `tt create` command it will show a list of built-in templates and templates from the configuration file.

 ## TT usage

 ### Working with a set of instances